 "Oh very well, since you want me to.
 Normally I never bathe."

 In a little while Miàoshàn emerged.
 "All done," he said.

 "That was fast," thought Mrs. Hú When she went into the bath room, she discovered that the water smelled strongly of sandal wood, and she called others to come and see, and everyone was amazed.

 "If you think it smells so good, why not take a sip," said Miàoshàn.
 It's likely to heal your illness."

-"Odd, how did he know I had any illness?" thought Mrs. Hú.
+"That's odd.
+How did he know I had any illness?" thought Mrs. Hú.
 She in fact had not felt very well for several months.
 Indeed she felt quite exhausted all the time.
 So she took his advice and tasted the bathwater.
-Suddenly had a feeling like a stream of hot air rushing through her from head to foot.
+Suddenly a feeling like a stream of hot air rushed through her from head to foot.

 "I feel warm all over my body.
 I can't describe the relaxed feeling.
 It's wonderful!
 Oh Living Buddha, you are truly a miraculous being (shénxiān 神仙)!
 You have healed me!"
 And she bowed before him